212622/RealTimeProject/README.md

 - COMMAND
 1. Takes users command
-2. Activates enemy task or exit the program or visualizes camera and trajectory depending on the pressed key.
+2. Activates enemy task or visualizes camera and trajectory depending on the pressed key.

 ##